scivision/interposer-nochild/Readme.md

 [![ci](https://github.com/scivision/interposer-nochild/actions/workflows/ci.yml/badge.svg)](https://github.com/scivision/interposer-nochild/actions/workflows/ci.yml)

-When testing a program like CMake for internal development, it is useful to deny the program the ablility to execute child processes to help enusre the top program is stable in such cases.
+When testing a large program for development, it is useful to deny the program the ablility to execute child processes to help enusre the top program is stable in such cases.
-This technique is demonstrated for Linux, macOS, and Windows.
+This technique is demonstrated for Linux, macOS, and Windows on compilers including GCC, Clang, MSVC, NVHPC, and oneAPI.
 This is not a cybersecurity sandbox, but rather a limited development tool to test stability of the top program when child process launch fails.
 Actual
 [sandboxing](https://hardenedlinux.org/blog/2024-08-20-gnu/linux-sandboxing-a-brief-review/),
-tools for the platform also deny access to filesystem, network, child processes, etc. such as [Linux Firejail](https://github.com/netblue30/firejail), [macOS App Sandbox](https://developer.apple.com/documentation/xcode/configuring-the-macos-app-sandbox), or
+tools for the platform also can deny access to resources including filesystem, network, and/or child processes such as [Linux Firejail](https://github.com/netblue30/firejail), [macOS App Sandbox](https://developer.apple.com/documentation/xcode/configuring-the-macos-app-sandbox), or